grahampugh/jamf-upload/README.md

-# Jamf Pro upload scripts and AutoPkg processors
+# jamf-upload

-These scripts and AutoPkg processors are designed to allow the upload of packages, categories, computer groups, scripts, extension attributes and policies to Jamf Pro, using the Jamf Pro API and Classic API.
+A set of scripts designed to allow easy interaction with the Jamf Pro APIs, in particular for the upload of packages, categories, computer groups, scripts, extension attributes and policies to Jamf Pro, but also for managing their deletion.

-The AutoPkg processors require no additional installation above AutoPkg itself.

 The standalone scripts require a python 3 installation.

+The uploader scripts have also been converted to AutoPkg processors.
+These are hosted in the [grahampugh-recipes](https://github.com/autopkg/grahampugh-recipes/tree/master/Jamf_Recipes) GitHub repo.

-Please see the Wiki for instructions.
+Please see the [Wiki](https://github.com/grahampugh/jamf-upload/wiki) for instructions on using both the standalone scripts and AutoPkg processors.